pingcap/tidb-tools/importer/README.md

 ## importer

+Deprecated: The code has been moved to https://github.com/pingcap/tidb/tree/master/cmd/importer

 importer is a tool for generating and inserting datas to database which is compatible with MySQL protocol, like MySQL, TiDB.

 ## How to use